 Leather belts in alligator, crocodile, ostrich, lizard, python and shark.

-Handmade silver buckles and watch straps made in collaboration with artisans.
+Handmade silver buckles and watch straps made in collaboration with artists.

-Mine Luxury belts are leather belts that have two layers bull or cowhide as back / liner and a front skin as one exotic leather .
+Bredal luxury belts are leather belts that have two layers - beef or cowhide as back/liner and a front leather which is an exotic leather .
 This is different from regular cowhide belts that are in the trade.
-There you will also find imprint / imprint belts that are in cowhide - they mimic real exotic leather.
-Quality designer leather belts will havestamp in lining which tells what skin it is.
+There you will also find imprint/imprint belts that are in cowhide - they mimic real exotic leather.
+Quality designer leather belts will have a stamp in the lining that tells which leather it is.

 Prices from NOK 1,600 to NOK 17,900